garywill/BigSearch/src/README.md

 - 🔎 Able to collect any (and have collected many) different searching or inquery websites and operate them on one page (any website that supports general GET/POST request)
   > E.g: Google, DuckDuckGo, Amazon, eBay, Dictionary, Github, StackOverflow, IEEE, or the holding of the library near your home (easy to customize).
 Included 40+
 - 🔎 User adding custom-defined search engine (even syncronizable between devices via browser account in browser extension)
 - 🔎 Support using browser-installed search engines (browser extension.
-So you can directly use those engines you've added into browser)
+So you can directly use those engines you've added into browser.
+Currently only Firefox provides)
 - 🛡️ Pure client-side tool.
 No server transfer.
 No database server
 - 📁 Search engines catagory
 - 📋 Save, reuse and manage your input history (only saved locally in the browser)